microsoft/InnerEye-DeepLearning/InnerEye-DataSelection/InnerEyeDataQuality/configs/README.md

 #### Off-the-shelf simulation configs
 * We provide the configs for various selectors for the CIFAR10H experiments in the [configs/selection/cifar10h_noise_15](InnerEyeDataQuality/configs/selection/cifar10h_noise_15) and in the [configs/selection/cifar10h_noise_30](InnerEyeDataQuality/configs/selection/cifar10h_noise_30) folders.
 * And likewise for the NoisyChestXray dataset, you can find a set of selector configs in the [configs/selection/cxr](InnerEyeDataQuality/configs/selection/cxr) folder.

+## Configs for self-supervised model training

+CIFAR10H: To pretrain embeddings with contrastive learning on CIFAR10H you can use the [cifar10h_byol.yaml](InnerEyeDataQuality/deep_learning/self_supervised/configs/cifar10h_byol.yaml) or the [cifar10h_simclr.yaml](InnerEyeDataQuality/deep_learning/self_supervised/configs/cifar10h_simclr.yaml) config files.

+Chest Xray: Provided that you have downloaded the dataset as explained in the Benchmark Datasets > Other Chest Xray Datasets > NIH Datasets > Pre-requisites section, you can easily launch a unsupervised pretraining run on the full NIH dataset using the [nih_byol.yaml](InnerEyeDataQuality/deep_learning/self_supervised/configs/nih_byol.yaml) or the [nih_simclr.yaml](InnerEyeDataQuality/deep_learning/self_supervised/configs/nih_simclr.yaml) configs.
+Don't forget to update the `dataset_dir` field of your config to reflect your local path.